MeetMagentoAcademy/magento2-training-resources/administration/part2.md

 ####4.
 Creating configurable products.

-  Your a rubber ducky seller, and u want to extaned your sell by selling same model of the rubber ducky but in a diffrent colors.
+  Your a rubber ducky seller, and u want to extended your sell by selling same model of the rubber ducky but in a different colors.
 This is where can use configurable products for giving your clinets a chance to choose the color of your products in product view.

   A configurable product looks like a single product with drop-down lists of options for each variation.
 Each option is actually a separate simple product with a unique SKU, which makes it possible to track inventory for each product variation.
 You could achieve a similar effect by using a simple product with custom options, but without the ability to track inventory for each variation.
   More info: http://docs.magento.com/m2/ce/user_guide/catalog/product-create-configurable.html